List of Coronation Street characters introduced in 2020: Elaine Jones

 Elaine Jones, played by Paula Wilcox, made her first appearance on 20 July 2020.
 Elaine is introduced as the ex-wife of Geoff Metcalfe (Ian Bartholomew), due to Geoff psychologically abusing and coercively controlling his current wife, Yasmeen Metcalfe (Shelley King).
 Elaine visits Yasmeen in prison under the false pretence that she is from a prison charity, later revealing herself as Geoff's former wife.
 She explains that Geoff abused and controlled her for several years, and advises her to read books about coercive control.
 Yasmeen's granddaughter Alya Nazir (Sair Khan) approaches Elaine when she sees her in Weatherfield, and asks her to stand against Geoff in court; Elaine declines as she remains fearful of Geoff.
 Elaine reveals that she is the biological mother of Tim Metcalfe (Joe Duttine), who Geoff said had died of cancer in the 1970s.
-She tells Tim that Geoff had an affair with her best friend Tess, who later married Geoff and raised Tim, and forced her to abandon the marital home, leaving Tim behind.
+She tells Tim that Geoff had an affair with her best friend Tessa, who later married Geoff and raised Tim, and forced her to abandon the marital home, leaving Tim behind.
 When Geoff learns that Elaine is in Weatherfield and sees her in the street, he threatens her, and is later seen disposing of her SIM card.
 When Alya tries to contact Elaine, it transpires that she has gone missing.

 Digital Spy described Elaine's role in the coercive control storyline as "pivotal", and hinted that her arrival in Weatherfield "may offer fresh hope for Yasmeen".
 Actress Wilcox said that being part of the storyline was "daunting", and that she "quickly realised that [she] was going to be part of something very big and very important".
 Viewers began to suspect that Elaine would be revealed as the mother of Geoff's son Tim Metcalfe (Joe Duttine), which producers later confirmed to be true.
 Wilcox has appeared in the series previously in 1969, as Janice Langton, the sister of Ray Langton (Neville Buswell).

 George Shuttleworth

 George Shuttleworth, played by Tony Maudsley, made his first appearance on 16 September 2020.
 George will be introduced as the son of Archie Shuttleworth (Roy Hudd), who has inherited his father's funeral directory.
 After The Sun reported that Maudsley would be joining the cast of Coronation Street, he confirmed his casting on Twitter.
-Originally set to begin filming on 22 April 2020, his filming was postponed to 23 July 2020 due to the COVID–19 pandemic affecting production of the programme.
+Originally set to begin filming on 22 April 2020, his filming was postponed to 23 July 2020 due to the COVID-19 pandemic affecting production of the programme.
 While appearing on Good Morning Britain, actress Sue Cleaver hinted that George may be a love interest for her character Eileen Grimshaw.

+They start a relationship, but George reluctantly ends it when Eileen realises that she only loves him as a friend leaving George heartbroken.